-For details about the partition for the mirror disk resource, see "Partition settings for Mirror disk resource (when using Replicator)." in "Settings after configuring hardware" in "Determining a system configuration".in the Installation and Configuration Guide.
+Set a partition for the mirror disk resource.
+Create a file system in the added disk.
+For details about a partition for the mirror disk resource, see "Partition settings for mirror disk resource (when using Replicator)" in "Settings after configuring hardware" in "Determining a system configuration" in the Installation and Configuration Guide.